langurmonkey/website-source/content/blog/2021/my-setup-2.md

 ```

 You can find more about each plugin by visiting the corresponding github page if you're really interested.
+Also, I wrote about my [mouseless Rust development environment](/blog/2021/rust-devenv/) based on vim a few months ago, in case that is the kind of thing that turns you on.

 ## File manager